The Private Wealth & Private Client Review: Argentina

 In 2016, a tax amnesty took place in Argentina, and in 2017, a significant tax reform was enacted.
 This, and the fact that anti-money laundering regulation is becoming tighter, may cause individuals to start structuring the organisation of their assets and succession.

 In 2019, the personal assets tax rate was raised to 2.25 per cent in the case of assets located abroad.
-The news regarding this amendment generated interest in high net worth individuals in moving their domicile abroad to avoid the tax on their foreign based assets.
-Finally, the law passed made the tax residence-based (pursuant to the definition set forth for income tax purposes) instead of domicile-based and, thus, thwarted these individuals' attempt to avoid the tax raise in 2019.
-However, interest in relocating abroad to lower the tax burden for succeeding years is currently still high and was increased by the ruling party's interest in establishing a special one-time only tax on high net worth individuals to finance covid-19 stimulus programmes.
+The news regarding this amendment generated interest in high-net-worth individuals in moving their domicile abroad to avoid the tax on their foreign-based assets.
+Interest in relocating abroad to lower the tax burden has increased since the tax on high-net-worth individuals to finance covid-19 stimulus programmes was passed in 2020.

-1 Miguel María Silveyra is a partner, and Valeria Kemerer and Enrique López Rivarola are associates at Estudio Beccar Varela.
-Gustavo Papeschi also collaborated with the preparation of this chapter.
+1 Miguel María Silveyra is a partner and Valeria Kemerer and Enrique López Rivarola are associates at Beccar Varela.
+Gustavo Papeschi also collaborated in the preparation of this chapter.

 2 CCCN, Article 2,644.